-While Maslow’s hierarchy of needs has become incredibly popular, not only in psychology but also in areas such as education and business, the theory is lacking when it comes to empirical research and scientific support.
+While Maslow’s hierarchy of needs has become incredibly popular in psychology and areas such as education and business, the theory is lacking when it comes to empirical research and scientific support.

 While research has supported the notion that these needs are important, most experts dispute the notion that these needs follow the order that Maslow described or that a hierarchy exists at all.

-- People living in impoverished areas who struggle to fill their most basic physiological and security needs still seek out ways to grow and develop as people.
+- People living in impoverished areas who struggle to fill their basic physiological and security needs still seek ways to grow and develop as people.

 One problem with Maslow’s hierarchy of needs is that the research he conducted while developing his theory centered on analyzing the biographies of famous individuals who he felt were exceptional and self-actualized.

 - The findings are based largely on Maslow’s own opinions and assessments.
 While he might have felt an individual met his definition of a self-actualized person, others might disagree.

 - His sample was also biased because it included only a small sample of people who largely grew up in a similar culture.
-It is difficult to say if his findings would generalize to similar individuals or to women, minorities, or people who live in non-Western cultures.
+It is difficult to say if his findings would generalize to similar individuals, women, minorities, or people who live in non-Western cultures.

 Even Maslow’s definition of what it means to be self-actualized suffers from cultural bias.
 What may be perceived as being a fully-realized and self-actualized person in an individualistic culture such as the United States may not be the same as what one might find in collectivist cultures such as China and Japan.